Jiaqi-Tang/character_summary/README.md

-Uses the following versions for compatability spacy 3.5.3 coreferee 1.4.1
+Uses the following versions for compatability\n spacy 3.5.3\n coreferee 1.4.1